Cast & Crew

 The Company

-Rick Miller is a Dora and Gemini award-winning writer/director/actor/musician/educator who has performed in five languages on five continents and who Entertainment Weekly called “one of the 100 most creative people alive today”.
-He has created and toured solo shows such as the hit sensation MacHomer, and (w.
-Daniel Brooks) Bigger Than Jesus and HARDSELL.
+Rick Miller (he/him) is a Dora and Gemini award-winning writer / director / actor / musician / educator who has performed in five languages on five continents, and who Entertainment Weekly called “one of the 100 most creative people alive today”.
+He has created and toured solo shows such as the BOOM Trilogy (BOOM, BOOM X, and BOOM YZ), MacHomer, Bigger Than Jesus and HARDSELL; and family shows with Craig Francis and Kidoons, such as Twenty Thousand Leagues Under The Sea, Jungle Book, and FRANKENSTEIN: A Living Comic Book.
 With Robert Lepage, he has collaborated on Geometry of Miracles, Zulu Time, Lipsynch, and on the film Possible Worlds.
-As the artistic director of WYRD Productions and co-creative director of the Kidoons Network, Rick has most recently developed BOOM, its sequel BOOM X, and the final part of the trilogy BOOM YZ (premiering in 2021).
-With Craig Francis, he’s co-created Twenty Thousand Leagues Under The Sea, GAME of CLONES, Jungle Book, Frankenstein, and Princess and the Pea; as well as animated series that educate, enlighten, empower and entertain young people.
-He often teaches an interdisciplinary class at the University of Toronto called The Architecture of Creativity.
-Rick is from Montreal, and lives in Toronto with his partner Stephanie Baptist and their two daughters.
+Current projects in development include MONEY, HANS: My Life in Fairy Tales, and The Time Machine.
+Rick hosts an intergenerational podcast called Xing The Gap, and sometimes teaches an interdisciplinary class at the University of Toronto called The Architecture of Creativity.
+He lives in Toronto with his partner Stephanie Baptist. www.rickmiller.ca

 Production Team